Massage & Manual Therapy Services in St. Paul, MN

-At Lexington Rehab Center, we utilize a combination of massage, manual therapy, and customized exercise plans to help our physical therapy patients decrease their pain while increasing their flexibility and range of motion.
+At Lexington Rehab Center, we utilize a combination of one-hour deep tissue massage, manual therapy, and customized exercise plans to help our physical therapy patients decrease their pain while increasing their flexibility and range of motion.
 Our programs can provide maximum relief for patients with muscle pain, arthritis, and chronic pain as well as for those recovering from an injury or auto accident.
 To help make our services more accessible to all, we like to point out that we have staff in our office who can speak different languages, including Hmoob (Hmong) and Ahmharic.

 Getting the care you need is very time and cost-effective at Twin Cities Chiropractic and Lexington Rehab Center.
-We offer traditional chiropractic, massage therapy, acupuncture, and physical therapy all in the same building – and Mobile X-Ray and MRI are just across the street.
+We offer traditional chiropractic, full-body massage therapy, acupuncture, and physical therapy all in the same building – and Mobile X-Ray and MRI are just across the street.

 If you’re suffering from back pain, neck pain, or need help after an auto accident, contact us today to schedule an appointment.
 We are are a partner practice of Step Ahead Therapy, which accepts nearly all insurance carriers, including automobile insurance, workers’ compensation, and the majority of health insurance carriers.
 Let us help you start getting better today!